michalislamp/Cloud-Computing-PLH513-/README.md

 ## Disclaimer

-To run the application locally ensure tha all Ips `35.219.242.217` is replaced with `localhost`.
+To run the application locally ensure tha all IPs `35.219.242.217` is replaced with `localhost`.
 Folders to check:
 - `my-react-app/src/`
 - `my-react-app/Dockerfile`